JCoombs224/cs113-gp2-stackintegercalculator-arthur-gabriel/README.md

 	- *Code checked into GitHub*
 	- *Unit tests were written, all pass*
 	- *Relevant diagrams and documentation updated and accurate (UML class/sequence diagrams, etc.)*
+- [ ] Create code that would allow the following
+    - [ ] Add positive numbers
+    - [ ] Subtract positive numbers
+    - [ ] Multiply positive numbers
+    - [ ] Divide positive numbers
+- [ ] Corporate PEMDAS so that the program calculates the values correctly
+- [ ] Create JUnit tests for the above code make sure the following tests work correctly
 - [ ] Product owner agrees

 ## Sprint 2 (???)